List of Torchwood characters: Lois Habiba

 Lois Habiba, played by Cush Jumbo, is a junior PA and assistant to Bridget Spears, who starts work at the Home Office, in John Frobisher's office, on the day the 456 make contact.
 Bridget gives Lois her username and password, but out of curiosity Lois uses it to find out about the Torchwood Institute and Jack Harkness after she receives a phone call from him.
 Bridget types an email of the names of four people to be killed, one of which is Harkness.
 Unbeknownst to her, Lois sees this email and starts to question her own loyalties.
 Lois decides to help Torchwood and after receiving a phone call from the fugitive Gwen Cooper, Lois decides to meet her.
 Although worried about committing treason on her second day, she gives Gwen and Rhys a way to access the prison facility where Jack is being held, and is pleased when Gwen offers her a job in the future.
 She also, after initially refusing, agrees to act as a spy for Torchwood, using contact lenses with integrated wireless cameras, as the seriousness of the situation has dawned on her.
 At this meeting she witnesses contact between Earth and the 456 and transcribes the 456's speech so Torchwood can cover the whole meeting.

 Lois is present when the 456 demand 10 percent of the Earth's children and at a later cabinet meeting where she witnesses self-interested views from the cabinet over the criteria of which children should be taken by the 456 following a failed attempt at negotiation.
 Working on Gwen's orders, she agrees to confront the cabinet by announcing that Torchwood have recordings of everything in order to force them not to comply with the demands of the 456.
 She was arrested in Day Five for espionage.
 From prison, she helps Bridget Spears use the Torchwood contact lenses to take down PM Brian Green's administration, and it is later said she will be released from prison.

 Lois' character was created by Russell T Davies to replace Martha Jones (Freema Agyeman) when they could not get her for the third series.
 He describes her as "kind of a Martha figure", but one who lacks Martha's experiences and is "out of her depth."
-Director Euros Lyn characterises Lois as an "everygirl" and a "reluctant hero" who is conflicted between helping Torchwood and obeying the government.
+Director Euros Lyn characterizes Lois as an "everygirl" and a "reluctant hero" who is conflicted between helping Torchwood and obeying the government.
 Lyn also compared her role in the narrative to being similar to that of Rose Tyler and Gwen Cooper, used respectively as audience surrogates on Doctor Who and Torchwood.